xor9237/brazil_ecommerce/README.md

 First 5 rows of the new dataframe which consist of the name of borough, latitude and longitude as an exmaple.
 ![Image Description](https://i.postimg.cc/QNzLNHHK/7-df-borough-saopaulo.png)

-- Choose the location where there are many clothing stores around?
+- Choose the location where there are many clothing stores around

 2. What is the most popular products?
 (Which product is creating revenue the most?)